calvinchou71/league-of-legends-analysis/README.md

 This model did not perform that well.
 The loss for the players only model was 0.6896490354686542 and 0.6214919289200207 for the teams only model.
 These loss values are quite high.

-The accuracy for the players only data was 0.5186914054838583 and the team only data was 0.6552129912920687.
+The log loss for the player only data was 0.6896490354686542 and the team only data was 0.5186914054838583.
+The accuracy for the player only data was 0.5186914054838583 and the team only data was 0.6552129912920687.

+The log loss isn't that low.
 On a player by player basis our accuracy was essentially the same as random chance.
 We do expect the team only data to have a higher accuracy as it takes the aggreate of the entire team against the aggregate of the other team, so it should be more represenative of the game state.
+This model is not that good based on our results.

 ## Final Model